 As Christians, it is guaranteed that we will face difficult seasons of life.
 James 1:2 (ESV) says, “Count it all joy, my brothers, when you face trials of various kinds… (emphasis added).”
-James is telling us that we are to count it all joy when we go through hard times, and that command is almost offensive.
+James is telling us that we are to count it all joy when we go through hard times, and to some of us, that command may seem almost offensive.
 How are we supposed to have joy when it seems like our lives are being uprooted?

-When I was going into my freshman year of high school, my foundation was completely shaken, and my life was completely uprooted.
-My parents divorced and my life changed drastically from having to split time with them, going to court-appointed counseling, and so many other things, all while trying to grow into myself and figuring out what I wanted to do with my life as a new high school student.
+When I was beginning my freshman year of high school, my foundation was completely shaken, and my life was completely uprooted.
+My parents divorced, and my life changed drastically.
+Suddenly, I had to split time with each parent, go to court-appointed counseling, and do so many other things, while trying to grow into myself and figure out what I wanted to do with my life as a new high school student.
 Little did I know that the Lord would use my circumstances to teach me and grow me.

-It was not an instant change, not in the slightest.
-Over the next few years in high school, I wrestled with anger and bitterness towards my parents, and even towards God.
+It was not an instant change--not in the slightest.
+Over the next few years in high school, I wrestled with anger and bitterness toward my parents, and even toward God.
 I could not understand why God would allow the two people I expected to stay together forever to separate which would then create a dysfunctional home.
 I felt helpless.
-I had grown up being taught that God was good, that He cared for the ones who trusted in Him, and it did not feel like those things were true.
+I had grown up being taught that God was good and cared for the ones who trusted in Him, but it did not feel like those things were true.

-As I got older, I learned (and even now I am still learning) that my expectations and my security were being placed in the wrong thing.
+As I got older, I learned (and even now, I am still learning) that my expectations and my security were being placed in the wrong thing.
 As hard as it was to watch my parents’ marriage fall apart, I began to realize that my identity and my hope could not be rooted in anything in this world.
-It is why I struggled so much with anger and bitterness in the beginning stages of the divorce.
-It is when I forget this, even now, that I become anxious and despondent when life gets hard or does not play out exactly how I expect it to.
+This is why I struggled so much with anger and bitterness in the beginning stages of the divorce.
+When I forget where my true identity is rooted, even now, I become anxious and despondent when life gets hard or does not play out exactly how I expect it.
 So, what does it look like to respond rightly when life does not happen the way we think it should?

-The first verses are, I am sure, familiar to most people.
-Psalm 1:2-3 (ESV) says, “but his delight is in the law of the Lord, and on his law he meditates day and night.
+Psalm 1:2-3 describes the man whose delight is in the Lord's instruction.
+The psalmist writes, “he meditates on it day and night.
 He is like a tree planted by streams of water that yields its fruit in its season, and its leaf does not wither.
 In all that he does, he prospers.”
 When we delight in God and in His word, it is in that place that there will be growth.
-God’s Word is true, it is a firm foundation for our lives to be built upon.
+God’s Word is true, and it is a firm foundation upon which to build our lives.

-Another passage that is like this is Jeremiah 17:7-8 (ESV), and it says, “Blessed is the man who trusts in the Lord, whose trust is the Lord.
+Another similar passage is Jeremiah 17:7-8, and it says, “Blessed is the man who trusts in the Lord, whose trust is the Lord.
 He is like a tree planted by water, that sends out its roots by the stream, and does not fear when heat comes, for its leaves remain green, and is not anxious in the year of drought, for it does not cease to bear fruit.”
-I think that Jeremiah takes the psalmist's verses to a deeper level in these verses.
-Not only will a person bear fruit when they are planted in the Word of God, but even more so when they are trusting in it and in the person of Christ.
-Jeremiah says that when we trust in the Lord, not only will we be bearing fruit in our lives, but we will also not be anxious when the dry seasons come.
+It seems that Jeremiah takes the psalmist's words to a deeper level in these verses.
+Not only will we bear fruit when we are planted in the Word of God but even more so when we trust in the God Who wrote it.
+When we trust in the Lord, Jeremiah says we will not only bear fruit in our lives, but we will also not be anxious when the dry seasons come.

-Every one of us goes through dry seasons in our faith.
-We do not want to read our Bible because it feels like we are eating cardboard, and we do not want to pray because it feels like our words are evaporating into the air around us and reaching no one.
+Every one of us experiences dry seasons in our faith.
+We do not want to read our Bible because it feels like we are eating cardboard, and we do not want to pray because it feels like our words evaporate into the air around us and reach no one.
 But in these verses, we are offered hope and are given a reason why we should not fear the dry seasons of our walk.
 We can have hope because, even in these seasons of drought, God is still working.

 When things are uncertain, some of us frantically try to figure out answers for ourselves.
-I love this illustration by Maggie Meadows Cooper with her daughter:
+I love this illustration by Maggie Meadows Cooper shares about time with her daughter: